Vigilantes in movies: modern quests for vengeance

 Crime-fighters after hours: classic TV vigilantes

-Vigilantism not only plays a significant role in movies, but is also a staple on the small screen.
+Vigilantes not only play a significant role in movies but are also a staple on the small screen.
 In the 1980s and 90s, vigilantes took center stage in various television shows.

 John Wick Franchise (2014–2023)

-The popularity of the movies spawned various spin-offs, including a five-issue comic book series released from September 2017 to January 2018.
+The popularity of the movies spawned various sequels and spin-offs, including a five-issue comic book series released from September 2017 to January 2018.
 Penned by Greg Pak, the series serves as a prequel to the film franchise and chronicles how John becomes an assassin.

 Greg Coolidge, Kirk Ward, and Shawn Simmons developed another prequel titled “The Continental: From the World of John Wick (2023).”
 This miniseries delves into the backstory of Winston Scott (played by Colin Woodell) and his journey to becoming the proprietor of “The Continental” in New York.